rdkoops/WappWorkshop/Charts/README.md

 Open de ChartsDemo folder in Visual Studio 2019 Preview

 ### Stap 2 - Download de Chart.js javascript file
-Ga naar tools > NuGet Package Manager > Manage NuGet Packages for Solution > Browse > Chart.js
+Ga naar tools > NuGet Package Manager > Manage NuGet Packages for Solution > Browse > Chart.js > Install

+### Stap 3 - Creeer de klas InvoiceModel

+This is the main model, the entity for list of invoices.
+The second class there will be used to provide data to the Chart, is see point E below.

+Ga naar tools > NuGet Package Manager > Manage NuGet Packages for Solution > Browse > Newtonsoft.JSON > Install